+Combining the results of Propositions \ref{prop:greedy_opt_sampling} and \ref{prop:greedy_reduction} with Theorem \ref{thm:greedy_optimality}, we have the optimality of the greedy policy for minimizing the both the average and instantaneous sum AoI at the destination in error-free symmetric IoT network.

+\begin{theorem}[Optimality of Greedy Policy] For error-free symmetric IoT network where $S=U$, $p_k = 0$, $q_k = 0$, and $w_k = \frac{1}{K}$ for any $k$, the greedy sampling and updating policy described in Algorithm \ref{alg:proposed} is optimal for minimizing average sum AoI at the destination node.

+Furthermore, the greedy policy also minimizes the instantaneous sum AoI at the coordinating relay and at the destination nodes.

-Since we have figure out necessary and sufficient condition for optimal policy in theorem \ref{thm:opt_condition}, we can prove the optimality of greedy policy by checking the optimality condition.
-From the proposition \ref{prop:greedy_opt_sampling},
+\end{theorem} \begin{IEEEproof} Since we have figured out the necessary and sufficient condition for the optimal policy in Theorem \ref{thm:opt_condition}, we can prove the optimality of the greedy policy by checking the optimality condition.
+From Proposition \ref{prop:greedy_opt_sampling},